Offered At: 175,900.00

 Ext.
 Color: White

 Stock #: 200633C

 Crevier Classic Cars is offering a 1967 Shelby GT500.
-This car is in great shape and ready to enjoy.
+Complete Elite Marti Report.

 1967 Shelby was owned by Drew Alcazar of Russo and Steele Auction.
 Drew indicated that of all the number matching 1967 Shelby’s he has owned, this particular one was the best running he has owned.
 He later sold the car to Anthony Noble of Texas in 2008.
 Drew was quoted that since selling the car he fantasized about someday getting her back.